 We thank all the people involved in the sampling and the analytical work.
 We thank the crew of the R/V Lura for their help during the work at sea.
 A.F.
 Lamas, P. Chouciño and B. Fernandez-Castro assisted with water sampling and filtration, and F. Eiroa with flow cytometry analysis.
-We also thank Fernando Rozada for the coordination of the cruise as chief scientist.
-This research was supported in part by projects HER-CULES (Xunta de Galicia, Ref.
-09MMA027604PR), BIO-PROF (Xunta de Galicia, Ref.10MMA604024PR), MODUPLAN (Plan Nacional, Ref.
-CTM2011-24008), MARRISK (Interreg POCTEP Spain Portugl, 0262 MARRISK 1E) and RADIALES (IEO).
+This research was supported in part by projects HERCULES (Xunta de Galicia, Ref.
+09MMA027604PR), BIO-PROF (Xunta de Galicia, Ref.
+10MMA604024PR), MODUPLAN (Plan Nacional, Ref.
+CTM2011-24008) and RADIALES (IEO).
 V. M-C was funded by a FPU-MEC fellowship.
 E. G-F was funded by the BIO-PROF and MODUPLAN projects.
 This work is in partial fulfillment of the requeriments for a bachelor's degree from the Universidade de A Coruña by T.M.
+References